raspberrypilearning/sense-hat-puzzle-box/en/step_4.md

 from sense_hat import SenseHat
 ```

-+ Add this code in the "Main program" section to connect to the Sense HAT.
++ Add this code in the **Main program** section to connect to the Sense HAT.

 ```python
 sense = SenseHat()
 ```

-+ In the "Secret message" section, add a message of your choice which the user will only get to see after they have performed all of the correct actions to unlock the puzzle box.
++ In the **Secret message** section, add a message of your choice which the user will only get to see after they have performed all of the correct actions to unlock the puzzle box.

 [[[rpi-sensehat-show-message]]]